US Elections 2024

 US Elections 2024: the candidates

-The presidential candidates for the US Election 2024 are in the process of positioning themselves.
-These aspirants currently have a chance of winning the highest political office in the United States:
+The presidential candidates for the 2024 US election have now been announced.
+Donald Trump and Kamala Harris are competing for the highest political office in the United States:

 Former President Donald Trump was defeated by Joe Biden in the US Elections 2020.
 As he only served one term in the White House, Donald Trump is able to run again in 2024.
 If he succeeds, he would be the second President in US history after Grover Cleveland, whose second term of office does not immediately follow the first one.